pressden/baseline/README.md

 3. `cd my-child-theme`
 4. `git clone https://github.com/pressden/baseline.git`
 5. `cp -r baseline/childtheme/* .`
-8. `cd baseline`
-9. `npm install`
+8. `npm --prefix baseline install`

 ### Naming Your Theme

 After setup, a new theme with a default name of "Child Theme" will be available in WordPress.
 Renaming your new theme is simple.

 1. Edit `scss/theme-header.scss` (line 2) to identify your theme in WordPress
-2. Edit `functions.php` (line 10) to identify your theme in Genesis
+2. Edit `functions.php` (line 2) to identify your theme in Genesis

 ### Running Webpack via NPM

-While in the baseline directory (`cd wp-content/themes/my-child-theme/baseline`) use one of the following commands to compile the project:
+While in your child theme directory (`cd wp-content/themes/my-child-theme`) use one of the following commands to compile the project:
-* `npm start` will compile the project once
+* `npm --prefix baseline build` will compile the project once
-* `npm run watch` will watch the project and compile any time a change is detected
+* `npm --prefix baseline run watch` will watch the project and compile in realtime as files are modified

+#### PRO TIP
+To run commands from the baseline directory (`cd wp-content/themes/my-child-theme/baseline`) remove the `--prefix baseline` flag.

 ### Child Theme Structure